tvsnarayana/tech-interview-handbook/algorithms/README.md

 - Having two indices to traverse/compare two strings/arrays is quite common.
 For example, we use the same approach to merging two sorted arrays.
 - Sorting the array first may significantly simplify the problem.
 - Sometimes you can traverse from the right rather than from the left.
-- For questions where summation of a subarray is involved, pre-computation using hashing or a prefix/suffix sum might be useful.
+- For questions where summation or multiplication of a subarray is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.
 - If question asks for O(1) space, perhaps using the array itself as a hash table might be useful.
 If array only has positive values from 1 to N, negate the value at that index to indicate presence of that number.

 ## Binary